 Prostate cancer is cancer that starts in the prostate gland.
 Advanced prostate cancer occurs when it has spread, or metastasized, from the prostate to other areas of the body.

-Cancer spreads when cells break off from the original tumor and invade nearby tissue.
+Cancer spreads when cells break off from the original tumor and move into nearby tissue.
 This is called localized metastasis.
-Cancer can spread directly into nearby tissues or through the lymphatic system to distant parts of the body.
+Cancer can spread directly into nearby tissues or to distant parts of the body through the lymphatic system.
 When this happens, it’s called “metastatic disease” or “prostate cancer with metastasis to” a certain body part or organ system.

-New tumors can grow in any organ, but prostate cancer is most likely to spread to the:
+New tumors can grow in any organ, but prostate cancer can spread to the:

 - adrenal gland

-When cancer is confined to the prostate, many men have no symptoms.
+When cancer is confined to the prostate, many people have no symptoms.
 Others have trouble urinating or notice blood in their urine.